Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Problem statement

 \subsection{Main idea}

-Since the repeated operation mode of the repetitive process \cite{Repetitive}, there is no need to solve the tracking problem in only single iteration; instead, it can be solved in many iterations {{even infinite iterations}}. {{Since the previous input is a good approximation of the optimizer trajectory}}, it is quite handy and natural to modify the previous input to generate a new control input.
+{{Because of}} the repeated operation mode of the repetitive process, there is no need to solve the tracking problem in only single iteration; instead, it can be solved in many iterations {{even infinite iterations}}. {{Since the previous input is a good approximation of the optimizer trajectory}}, it is quite handy and natural to modify the previous input to generate a new control input.
 Borrowing the ideas from ILC, we propose to solve the ES tracking problem by solving the following ODE.

-The subscript $k\in\mathbb{N}_{++}$ indicates the iteration index; {{$\beta\in(0,1]$}} is the forgetting factor, which has been adopted in many ILC literatures, i.e., \cite{PILC}.
-To keep the notation simple, $x_k$ will be used in the rest of paper instead of $x_k(t)$ without any ambiguity and the same for other similar variables, unless stated otherwise.
+The subscript $k\in\mathbb{N}_{++}$ indicates the iteration index; {{$\beta\in(0,1]$}} is the forgetting factor, which has been adopted in {{many ILC literature, for example \cite{Bristow,PILC}}}. {{Furthermore, $\dot{x}_0(t)$ and $x_0(t)$ are set to be zero.}} To keep the notation simple, $x_k$ will be used in the rest of paper instead of $x_k(t)$ without any ambiguity and the same for other similar variables, unless stated otherwise.

-Physically, (\ref{eqn:iles1}) introduces a memory storing the input ($x_{k-1}$) of the previous batch into the extremum seeking loop as the red part shown in Fig. \ref{fig1}.
+Physically, (\ref{eqn:iles1}) introduces a memory storing the input $x_{k-1}$ of the previous batch into the extremum seeking loop as the red part shown in Fig. \ref{fig1}.
 The term $x_{k-1}$ is the feed-forward component, while the second and third terms in the right hand side of (\ref{eqn:iles1}) are the feedback component.
 It is intuitively understandable that the proposed method could result in a better performance than the conventional one (\ref{eqn:trad_es}), since the feed-forward term somehow can {{facilitate the tracking}}.
-Meanwhile, the mechanism is always feeding a new input into the system by insistently using feedback information to ``polish" $x_{k-1}$, a rough ``guess'' of the minimizer.
-Thus, it can be expected that the tracking performance would improve gradually as the rough ``guess" is becoming finer. \begin{remark} It is noted that when $k=1$, (\ref{eqn:iles1}) becomes $\dot{x}_1=(1-\beta)\dot{x}_0-\alpha F(x_1,t)\sqrt{\omega}\sin(\omega t)+\sqrt{\omega}\cos(\omega t)$, which is exactly the standard extremum seeking, if $\dot{x}_0(t)$ and $x_0(t)$ are assumed to be zero, or equivalently the memory is reset to zero. \end{remark}
+Meanwhile, the mechanism is always feeding a new input into the system by insistently using feedback information to ``polish" $x_{k-1}$, a rough ``guess'' of the optimizer trajectory.
+Thus, it can be expected that the tracking performance would improve gradually as the rough ``guess" is becoming finer. \begin{remark} It is noted that when $k=1$, (\ref{eqn:iles1}) becomes $\dot{x}_1=(1-\beta)\dot{x}_0-\alpha F(x_1,t)\sqrt{\omega}\sin(\omega t)+\sqrt{\omega}\cos(\omega t)$, which is exactly the standard extremum seeking, under the condition that $\dot{x}_0(t)$ and $x_0(t)$ are zero, or equivalently the memory is reset to zero. \end{remark}

 Since {{we are only interested in the system over the finite interval}}, there is no need to discuss its asymptotic stability along the time direction.
 The problems we are more interested in are under what condition $x_k$ will approach to a small neighborhood of $x^*$ when $k$ tends to infinity, i.e., {{$\|x_k-x^*\|_C<D, k\to\infty$}} and what determines $D$.